Zutki/openJ2D/README.md

 - slf4j
 - JsonJava (org.json)

 The render engine used by MC2D is built on Swing and AWT.
 The engine attempts to solve speed issues caused by these libraries by running all rendering tasks in a separate thread.
+A major future goal is to switch to openGL based rendering for the speed and modability benefits.

 ## Mod Loader Information
 The mod loader will have some limitations that may later get solved.